liu-yihong/UTDallas-LaTex-Beamer-Template/README.md

 # UTDallas LaTex Beamer Template
- This repository contains an unofficial LaTex beamer template for the University of Texas at Dallas (UTDallas).
+ This repository contains an unofficial LaTex beamer template for the University of Texas at Dallas (UT Dallas).
- It follows UTDallas [color palette](https://brand.utdallas.edu/graphics-visual-identity/color-palette/) from the University's [brand standards](https://brand.utdallas.edu/).
+ It follows UT Dallas [color palette](https://brand.utdallas.edu/graphics-visual-identity/color-palette/) from the University's [brand standards](https://brand.utdallas.edu/).

  Rendered slides can be previewed at [here](main.pdf)